Revision: Aug / 06:

 [] When did you stop valuing the opinions of your engineers, technicians and customers.

 The following are typical examples of auto / truck MANUFACTURING MANAGEMENT problems that typically occur.
-If you wish to contribute your quality / productivity stories to this section or any of the data provided you believe is incorrect, contact Ed at ecraig@weldreality.com.
+If you wish to contribute your quality / productivity stories to this section or any of the data provided you believe is incorrect, contact ecraig@weldreality.com.

-Ford looks to invest 9.2
+Ford looks to invest 9.2 Billion dollars in Mexico.

-When he started Ford Motor company, Henry Ford's philosophy was to pay workers above the norm, and rely on efficient assembly of the affordable cars he built.
-The high pay to the workers would then enable the employees to buy their own vehicles and so began the great American Dream.
+When he started Ford Motor company, Henry Ford's philosophy was to pay workers above the norm, and rely on efficient assembly of the quality, affordable cars he built.
+The high pay to the workers would then enable thosee employees to buy their own vehicles and so began the great American Dream.

 In 2006 as Ford shuts down American plants, Ford Motor company announces approx 9.2 billion dollar investment in Mexican plants.

-American Dream?
+Whats that American Dream?

-Boys when you come home you will find
+Boys when you come home you will find great jobs available at new

 companies like Wallmart and McDonalds.